A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Introduction

 \subsubsection{Shortcomings of Existing Models:}

-Despite these advances, existing models often inadequately account for or completely disregard the ever-changing nature of real-world social networks.
-One aspect commonly overlooked is reinforcement dynamics, which are particularly evident in online networks and misinformation cascades.
-One example of this comes from a study done by Bakshy et al., who analyzed Facebook data, revealing that traditional diffusion models often overlooked significant behavioral factors like ideological reinforcement and echo chambers, thereby underestimating or misrepresenting true influence spread \cite{misinformation}.
-Studies by Vosoughi et al. demonstrate the rapid and extensive spread of false news online, driven in part by repeated exposure and amplification through social ties \cite{Vosoughi}.
-These real-world observations strongly motivate the need for diffusion models that explicitly account for amplification and reinforcement effects, a shortcoming directly addressed by the proposed Pressure Threshold model.
+Despite progress, existing models often overlook reinforcement dynamics evident in online networks and misinformation cascades. \citet{misinformation} showed that ideological reinforcement and echo chambers amplify diffusion on Facebook. \citet{vosoughi_science} demonstrated that false news spreads faster and deeper than truth, driven by repeated exposure and amplification.
+Such findings underscore the need for models that incorporate local reinforcement, a gap addressed by the PT model.

-In summary, while existing literature has provided robust theoretical and practical advancement of the IM problem, there remain notable gaps regarding dynamic feedback mechanisms and realistic reinforcement dynamics.
-Our research seeks to bridge these gaps by introducing a diffusion model that explicitly accounts for local social reinforcement supported by empirical analysis.
+In summary, while prior work has advanced IM theory and algorithms, gaps remain in modeling dynamic feedback and empirically observed reinforcement.
+Our research bridges these gaps by introducing a diffusion model that explicitly accounts for local social reinforcement, supported by empirical evidence.